liutongyu0304/smartnet/README.md

 # smartnet
-a smart(simple) implentation of dynamic compute graph and neural net just like pytorch based on numpy and cupy.
+a smart(simple) implementation of dynamic compute graph and neural net just like pytorch based on numpy and cupy.
 # how to use
 it is much alike pytorch. for a simple optimization problem: